qutip/qutip/doc/introduction.rst

 - QuTiP has built-in functions for saving quantum objects and data arrays.

-- The steady-state solver has been further optimized for sparse matricies, and can handle much larger system Hamiltonians.
+- The steady-state solver has been further optimized for sparse matrices, and can handle much larger system Hamiltonians.

 - There are three new entropy functions for concurrence, mutual information, and conditional entropy.